Thembani299/git-basic-exercises/README.md

-third commit.this bootcamp is funx
+my third commit.this bootcamp is funx